graphql-java/graphql-java-page/content/tutorials/getting-started-with-spring-boot.md

 {{< / highlight >}}
 <p/>

-Important: **Every** field from the schema has a `DataFetcher` associated with.
+Important: **Every** field from the schema has a `DataFetcher` associated with it.
 If you don't specify any `DataFetcher` for a specific field, then the default `PropertyDataFetcher` is used.
 We will discuss this later in more detail.

 We are creating a new class `GraphQLDataFetchers` which contains a sample list of books and authors.